exercism/website-copy/CONTRIBUTING.md

 ## How can I help?

-Again, thank you for taking the time to contribute!
-You could contribute to the walkthrough by doing these:
+You can help by:

 1. Giving feedback on the walkthrough.
-Answering questions such as, **How can we improve it?**, **What step was the most confusing?**, **What additional steps did you have to take?** would help us make the walkthrough cater to more people.
+In particular:
+    * **Did the instructions match your experience?**
+    * **Are any steps confusing?**
+    * **Did we miss any steps?**
+1. Writing better instructions.
+If you have a better way to describe a step in mind, a PR submission would be greatly appreciated.
 1. Looking through the issues and submitting a patch.
-Upcoming features and bugs to fix would all be in this project's issue tracker.
+We're tracking bugs and upcoming features in this repository's issue tracker.
-1. Testing out the walkthrough.
-As each user may have a unique setup, it'll be helpful to have a hand in testing out the walkthrough on different machines.
-1. Writing better instructions.
-If you have a better way to describe a step in mind, a PR submission would be greatly appcreiated.

 ## How do I start contributing?